Skip to content

 azure_vm.DataCollector(account, common_azure_configs),

-azure_monitor.DataCollector(account, monitor_collector_configs), # Cloud monitoring collectors are generally placed at the end.
+azure_monitor.DataCollector(account, monitor_collector_configs), # Cloud monitoring collectors are usually placed at the end.

 ]

-When a successful match is made, the fields from the tags of the matched custom object will be added to the tags of the monitoring data.
+When a match is successful, the fields from the tags of the custom object will be added to the tags of the monitoring data.
 The specific effect is as follows:

 Assume the original data collected by cloud monitoring is as follows: